himanisinghthakur/FoodBridge-Food-Management-Donation-System/README.md

 ## Technologies / Tools Used

 - Java: Used as the primary programming language for implementing the project logic.
-- HTML & CSS: Used/planned for designing the user interface.
 - Java ArrayList: Used for temporarily storing and managing food and NGO records.
 - VS Code: Used as the development environment.
 - JDK: Required to compile and run the Java program.